Nike-Inc/spark-expectations/docs/configurations/configure_rules.md

 ```

-Please set up rules for checking the quality of the columns in the artificially order table, using the specified format
+Please set up rules for checking the quality of the columns in the artificial order table, using the specified format

 ```sql
 insert into `catalog`.`schema`.`{product}_rules` (product_id, table_name, rule_type, rule, column_name, expectation,